26B/laravel-account-status/README.md

 Configurable statuses for your user accounts.

 - Handle access to application conditionally.
-- Redirect to an account status view if not `ACTIVE`.
 - Artisan command to toggle status for given user.
 - Artisan command to activate X accounts.